fleetdm/fleet/articles/fleet-terraform-byo-vpc-module.md

 }
 ```

 Additionally, we will have to have a VPC created.
-The [Terraform AWS VPC Module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/3.18.1) is one of the easiest ways to get all the necessary pieces quickly, so it will be used in the example.
+The [Terraform AWS VPC module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/3.18.1) is one of the easiest ways to get all the necessary pieces quickly, so we'll use this in the example.

 ```hcl